SammyShaw/SammyShaw.github.io/_posts/2025-04-01-fantasy-bball-ranker.md

 ```

-The resulting distribution is the sigmoid-harmonic attempts-weighted deficit, which could be added back to a player's raw percentage, or left alone, because the resulting dispersion is the same.
+The resulting distribution is the sigmoid-heuristic attempts-weighted deficit, which could be added back to a player's raw percentage, or left alone, because the resulting dispersion is the same.

 ![alt text](/img/posts/SHAW_FT_deficits.png "Free Throw Distributions")